You Don't Know Jack (Facebook game): Gameplay

 Additional questions veer from the multiple choice format.
 In DisOrDat questions, players are given a list of seven words or phrases, and must determine if they belong in one of two categories, or in some cases, both.
 For example, players may need to identify if phrases like "Don't Spill the Beans" are names of children's board games or advice given by Dr. Phil.
 Gibberish Questions, returning since their absence in the 2011 edition, present the player a phrase that rhymes with a well-known saying, though phrased and punctuated without heeding the original statement.
 The player must type in the original saying.

 The final question is always the "Jack Attack": here, the player is given a clue phrase prior to the round that indicates some relationship.
 The player is then given a word or phrase, after which other possible answers that match that phrase according to the clue appear briefly.
 The player earns money when they answer correctly and loses money if incorrect.
 The faces of the players that answered correctly are shown on the screen.
 Unlike previous versions of the Jack Attack, the player only has a single chance through all the possible answers before the next given word or phrase is provided to the player.
 A total of seven such words or phrases make up a Jack Attack.

-Throughout the game, the player is shown the progress of five other Facebook friends or other users, randomly selected (unless a Facebook friend of a player played that episode beforehand, in which that friend will always be shown), that have already played the episode, allowing them to compare scores throughout the game.
+Throughout the game, the player is shown the progress of five other Facebook friends or other users, randomly selected (unless a Facebook friend of a player played that episode beforehand, in which that friend would always be shown), that have already played the episode, allowing them to compare scores throughout the game.
 When completed, the player earns the amount of money they accumulated and an additional bonus based on where they placed.
 If the player's score money combined with any placement bonus results in a negative figure, the player is given a chance to spin the "Loser Wheel" and the result (usually $1, but occasionally $5,000) replaces their total.
 A player's friends that have already played an episode may receive additional money the next time they log into the game, if the player lost them in that episode.
 This virtual money is used to track the player's experience level.